dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 indexer.properties:
 """""""""""""""""""
 Here the user can specify the information that GeoServer uses to create the index table in the database.
-In this example, the time values are stored in the column ingestion.
+In this example, the time values are stored in the column ``ingestion``.

 .. include:: src/indexer.properties
    :literal: